Zurc/angular-redux/steps.md

 }
 ```

-This is enough to change our state, from showSearchBox: false to true
+This is enough to change our state, from showSearchBox: false to true.
+You can double check from redux extension or devTool.